asyncapi-archived-repos/design-system/README.md

 ### :joystick: How to setup storybook locally

 - Install all essential prerequisites before launching the Storybook environment locally.
-To install the dependencies, run the command below.:
+To install the dependencies, run the command below:

   ```cmd
   npm install